Open data opportunities for business

-Vast ranges of data - mainly from government and public sector sources - are becoming freely accessible.
-This generates valuable opportunities for business to launch new products or services, or grow and improve their existing ones.
+Vast ranges of open data - mainly from government and public sector sources - are freely accessible.
+This generates valuable opportunities for businesses to launch new products or services, or grow and improve their existing ones.

 What is open data?

 Open data is non-personal information that anyone can access, use and share.
 For data to be considered open, it must be:

 - available for anyone to use, reuse and share it

 - published under a licence that says it is open data

 - national statistics data

 - crime statistics data

 - road safety data